lisp-mirror/eql5/README-1.txt

     sudo make install       (unix only)

   [Linux,OSX]
-    (N.B: skip this if you did "sudo make install") You need to create links to the modules, see EQL library above.
+    (N.B. skip this if you did "sudo make install") You need to create links to the modules, see EQL library above.

 In Lisp, use function QREQUIRE to load a module: